 – finding the distribution of special points such as zeros and poles.

 Recently I have been collaborating with Dr Davide Masoero, on the distribution of special points of Painlevé IV rationals and their relation to finite families of Nevanlinna functions.

-In 2016 submitted my PhD thesis On the global asymptotic analysis of a q-discrete Painlevé equation.
-In my thesis I made effective the isomonodromic deformation method for the q-P(A1) equation, which is an 8-parameter generalisation of the sixth Painlevé equation.
+In the beginning of 2017 I received my doctorate in mathematics from the university of Sydney, with Nalini Joshi as my supervisor.
+In my PhD thesis On the global asymptotic analysis of a q-discrete Painlevé equation, I made effective the isomonodromic deformation method for the q-P(A1) equation, which is an 8-parameter generalisation of the sixth Painlevé equation.
 In particular I explicitly related the generic critical behaviour of solutions to monodromy of an associated linear problem.

 In 2012 I completed my MSc in Mathematics at Radboud University in Nijmegen.
 During my masters degree, I studied rational solutions of the fourth Painlevé equation under the supervision of Prof P.A.
 Clarkson and Prof H.T.
 Koelink.

 publications and preprints